gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

   took too long to do something.
 And you can't call Nimrod code at all from a background thread, so you have to contort your logic/code to funnel on the main thread… somehow.
 I still haven't figured this out, so all the long operations in Seohtracker are user interface blocking.
 Fuck users.
+Good thing I don't have any!

 Maybe you have noticed a pattern here?
 Lack of developer power, since all of these issues are fixable.
 A one man language has little to do against projects sponsored by multimillion companies.
 And multimillion companies lack the taste to fund a language like Nimrod, so this looks troubling.
-Again, if you are working on a tight schedule, not recommended (unless you overestimate like SLOCCount, hah!).
+If you are working on a tight schedule I don't recommend using Nimrod (unless you overestimate like SLOCCount, hah!).